 - Make sure you understand the rules for JSA

 - Discuss the kinds of work you’re looking for and the best ways of finding a job

 - Give you information about jobs, training and other opportunities

 - Check that you have filled in your form fully

-You will also have to sign a Jobseeker’s Agreement (in some areas this is now called a Claimant Commitment).
+You’ll need to sign a Jobseeker’s Agreement, sometimes called a Claimant Commitment.
 This sets out: